Items & Mods

 These effects do not count towards the affix limit, discussed below, because they are not affixes.

 Implicits can be changed in various ways.
-When this is done - for example, through a Vaal Orb's effect - the new implicit replaces any implicit the item already had (although you can still use these effects on items with no native Implicit modifier).
+When this is done - for example, through a Vaal Orb's effect - the new implicit replaces any implicit the item already had.
+You can still use these effects on items with no native Implicit modifier).

 Magic (blue) and Rare (yellow) items roll Affixes (sometimes called Explicit Modifiers by contrast with the Implicit modifiers discussed a moment ago), which grant modifiers (usually only one, though sometimes more) to the item.
 Affixes are divided into Prefixes and Suffixes: a Magic item can have up to 1 of each, and a Rare item can have up to 3 of each.
 Different affixes have different effects, and some affixes are simply better or worse versions of others.
 The affixes on an item can be seen by mousing over the item and holding [Alt], once you've enabled a UI setting that absolutely everyone does enable (we'll cover this setting later).